Tantamani: Filiation

 He was the son of King Shabaka and the nephew of his predecessor Taharqa.
-In some sources he is said to be the son of Shebitku.
+In some Egyptological literature he is identified as the son of Shebitku.
 Assyrian records call Tantamani a son of Shabaka and refer to his mother, Qalhata, as a sister of Taharqa.
 Some Egyptologists interpreted the Assyrian text as stating that Tantamani was a son of Shebitku, but it is now more common to consider Tantamani a son of Shabaka.

 Conflict with Ashurbanipal of Assyria

 Soon after the Assyrians had appointed Necho I as king and left, Tantamani invaded Egypt in hopes of restoring his family to the throne.
 Tantamani marched down the Nile from Nubia and reoccupied all of Egypt, including Memphis.
-Necho I, the Assyrians' representative, was killed in Tantamani's campaign.
+Necho I, and the Assyrians' representative were killed in Tantamani's campaign.

 This led to a renewed conflict with Ashurbanipal in 663 BCE.
 The Assyrians led by Ashurbanipal returned to Egypt in force.
 Together with Psamtik I's army, which included Carian mercenaries, they fought a pitched battle in north Memphis, close to the temple of Isis, between the Serapeum and Abusir.
 Tantamani was defeated and fled to Upper Egypt.
 Forty days after the battle, Ashurbanipal's army arrived in Thebes.
 Tantamani had already left the city for Kipkipi, a location that remains uncertain but might be Kom Ombo, some 200 km south of Thebes.
 The city of Thebes was conquered, "smashed (as if by) a floodstorm" and heavily plundered in the Sack of Thebes.
 The event is not mentioned in Egyptian sources, but is known from the Assyrian annals, which report that the inhabitants were deported.
 The Assyrians took a large booty of gold, silver, precious stones, clothes, horses, fantastic animals, as well as two obelisks covered in electrum weighing 2.500 talents (c.
 75.5 tons, or 166,500 lb):

 The sack of Thebes was a momentous event that reverberated throughout the Ancient Near East.
 It is mentioned in the Book of Nahum chapter 3:8-10:

 A prophecy in the Book of Isaiah refers to the sack as well:

 The Assyrian reconquest effectively ended Nubian control over Egypt, although Tantamani's authority was still recognised in Upper Egypt until his 8th Year in 656 BCE, when Psamtik I's navy peacefully took control of Thebes and effectively unified all of Egypt.
 These events marked the start of the Twenty-sixth Dynasty of Egypt.